Black Madonna: Studies and research

 Research into the Black Madonna phenomenon is limited.
-Begg links the refrain from the Song of Solomon, “I am black, and I am beautiful” to the Queen of Sheba.
+Begg links a refrain from the Song of Solomon to the Queen of Sheba.
+This passage has been translated variously as "I am black, but comely" (King James Bible), or "Dark am I, yet lovely" (New International Version), among other translations.
 Recently, however, interest in this subject has gathered more momentum.

 Important early studies of dark-skinned holy images in France were by Camille Flammarion (1888), Marie Durand-Lefebvre (1937), Emile Saillens (1945), and Jacques Huynen (1972).

 The first notable study in English of the origin and meaning of the Black Madonnas appears to have been presented by Leonard Moss at a meeting of the American Association for the Advancement of Science on December 28, 1952.
-Moss divided the images into three categories: (1) dark brown or black Madonnas with physiognomy and skin pigmentation matching that of the indigenous population; (2) various art forms that have turned black as a result of certain physical factors such as deterioration of lead-based pigments, accumulated smoke from the use of votive candles, and accumulation of grime over the ages, and (3) miracle-worker Madonnas, the focus of the study, Black Madonnas found in areas of a Roman legion and, therefore, not a reflection of the current population's skin colour.
+Moss divided the images into three categories: (1) dark brown or black Madonnas with physiognomy and skin pigmentation matching that of the indigenous population; (2) various art forms that have turned black as a result of certain physical factors such as deterioration of lead-based pigments, accumulated smoke from the use of votive candles, and accumulation of grime over the ages, and (3) miracle-worker Madonnas, the focus of the study, Black Madonnas found in areas of a Roman legion and, therefore, not a reflection of the indigenous population's skin colour.

 In the cathedral at Chartres, there were two Black Madonnas: Notre Dame de Pilar, a 1508 dark walnut copy of a 13th-century silver Madonna, standing atop a high pillar, surrounded by candles; and Notre Dame de Sous-Terre, a replica of an original destroyed during the French Revolution.
 Restoration work on the cathedral resulted in the painting in 2014 of Notre Dame de Pilar, to reflect an earlier 19th-century painted style.
 The statue is no longer a "Black Madonna" and the restoration was severely criticized for wiping away the past.

 Some scholars have chosen to explore the significance of the dark-skinned complexion to pilgrims and worshippers rather than focusing on whether this depiction was intentional.
 By virtue of their unusual presence, the Black Madonnas have sometimes acted to make their shrines revered pilgrimage sites.
 Monique Scheer attributes the importance of the dark-skinned depiction to its connection with authenticity.
 The reason for this connection is the perceived age of the figures.